 The Declaration of Trust provides that a Board of Governors be appointed for the Trust, to consist of five members, whose mandate is to identify and establish procedures for resolving situations where there exists a conflict or potential conflict between the interests of the Manager and the Mortgage Broker on the one hand and the interests of the Trust or Unitholders on the other hand as well as in connection with certain other stated matters, and may include obtaining independent advice should the Board of Governors deem it necessary.
-The Board of Governors performs various functions including approval of investments, material contracts, financial statements of the Trust, approval of options under the Unit Option Plan and review of the Trust's performance.
+The Board of Governors performs various functions including approval of investments, material contracts and financial statements of the Trust, approval of options under the Unit Option Plan and review of the Trust's performance.
 The Board of Governors must act at all times, and ensure the actions of the Manager, the Trustee and the Mortgage Broker are at all times, in accordance with the best interests of the Trust and the Unitholders.
-The members of the Board of Governors are Richard F.M.
-Nichols, Derek R. Tripp, David B. Rally, Paul G. Wylie and Timothy P.J.
-Wittig.
 The members of the Board of Governors receive compensation from the Manager in such amounts as the Manager determines.

 A member of the Board of Governors must, among other things, have a minimum of five years of substantial experience in real estate and Mortgage investment consistent with the investment objectives of the Trust.
 Any member of the Board of Governors who has any material interest in a material contract or transaction with the Trust must disclose in writing to the Manager the nature and extent of this interest and may not vote upon or sign any resolution dealing with such material contract or transaction.
+The members of the Board of Governors are Richard F.M.
+Nichols, Derek R. Tripp, Timothy P.J.
+Wittig and David B. Rally, who are described above, and Paul G. Wylie, who is profiled below: